Updates for the 2007 Kia Rio5 hatchback include new wheels and some light interior changes. Overall, it's virtually the same as the 2006 model.

 Both a sedan and a Rio Cinco wagon were offered in the prior Rio generation.
-For 2006, a Rio5 hatchback is available in addition to the redesigned Rio sedan, which is listed separately in the cars.com Research section.
-Available only in SX trim, the Rio5 comes standard with side-impact and side curtain-type airbags.
+For 2006, a Rio5 hatchback became available in addition to the redesigned Rio sedan, which is listed separately in the Cars.com Research section.
+Available only in SX trim, the Rio5 comes standard with side-impact and side curtain airbags.

 Created with a European-inspired exterior, the Rio5 features a black mesh grille and swept-back headlights.
 Black side moldings are installed, and the bumpers contain black inserts.
 The wheel well openings have a sculpted design, and body-colored mirrors are installed.

 The Rio5 has an independent front suspension and a semi-independent rear suspension.
 The hatchback features fog lamps, a rear spoiler, 15-inch alloy wheels and power steering.
 For 2007, 16-inch alloy wheels are optional.